Table of Contents

-ADH is synthesized in the suprachiasmatic nuclei of the hypothalamus.
+Anti-diuretic hormone (ADH) is synthesized in the suprachiasmatic nuclei of the hypothalamus.
 It should be noted that the secretion does not occur at the place of synthesis.
 The synthesized hormone is transported to the posterior pituitary gland via the stalk.
 When the impulse for secretion arises, it occurs from the posterior pituitary.
 At supra-physiologic levels, ADH acts on V1 receptors to cause vasoconstriction, hence the term vasopressin.

 Function of vasopressin

-Vasopressin’s primary function is in the retirement of the water in the body and the construction of the blood vessels.
+Vasopressin’s primary function is in the retirement of the water in the body and the constriction of the blood vessels.
 ADH release normally occurs following stimulation of osmoreceptors, usually due to increased plasma osmolality.
 ADH acts on V2 receptors at the distal kidney tubule and the collecting duct by causing insertion of aquaporin channels, thus increasing their permeability to water.

 The resulting increased permeability of the collecting ducts causes reabsorption of water to occur.
 Water enters the hypertonic interstitium of the renal pyramids, thus concentrating the urine.
 In the absence of ADH, the urine is hypotonic to plasma (dilute urine), urine volume is increased, and there is net water loss leading to the increased osmolality of body fluids.